dyspop/responsysrest/README.md

 ### Managing Content

 You'll notice the files we use are `.htm`.
-It is Responsys's nature to change `.html` to `.htm` silently on upload.
+Responsy changes `.html` to `.htm` silently on upload, and appends `.htm` to `.html` files creted in the UI.
 It is recommended to simply create all of your files with `.htm` to comply, otherwise you might end up with duplicates in your local copies if you're pulling files out.
-In fact, the wrapper won't allow .html files.
+In fact, the wrapper won't allow `.html` files (though you'll have to rename them yourself).